 - $8.50 – price for either coat or jacket on Ravelry (price for coat will be $9.50 from March, 14th) – please follow this link: Ravlery.

 - $6.00 – early bird price for crafters who start crocheting either their coat or jacket right away and share photos of their WIP on Ravelry.
 The price for CAL is valid from today till end of May 2021.
+Links removed after the end of this CAL.
 IMPORTANT: In this CAL-option the pattern will be sent to you in 5 parts:

 1 – Materials, Gauge, Schematics, full description of Sleeves (11-12 pages in total),